wlotter/node-package-tools/README.md

 For testing, run `npm link` in the project root.
 This will create symlinks to the package and it's executable globally (see [npm link](https://docs.npmjs.com/cli/link.html)).
 Then you can run the scripts specified in the package.json bin property from anywhere.

-Use `npm run babel:watch` when working on the project to recompile as you go!
+Use `npm run watcher` when working on the project to recompile as you go!
+Then run `npm run watcher:kill` to kill the watcher process.

 When you're done, run `npm unlink` in the project to remove these symlinks!